ARMmbed/mbed-client-example-6lowpan/README.md

 ### Running the example application

 * Find the binary file named `lwm2m-client-6lowpan-example.bin` in the folder `lwm2m-client-6lowpan-example/build/frdm-k64f-gcc/source/`.
 * Copy the binary to the USB mass storage root of the `frdm-k64f` development board.
 It will be automatically flashed to target MCU.
-After flashing the board will restart itself.
+After flashing, the board will restart itself.
 3. Press the reset button of frdm-development board if it does not restarts automatically.
 4. The program begins execution and will start registration to the mbed Device Server.
 5. After a successful registration, the program will automatically start sending observations after every 10 seconds.